-If you and your partner are looking for a permanent method of contraception, you might want to consider getting a vasectomy.
+If you and your partner are looking for a permanent form of birth control, you might want to consider getting a vasectomy.

 What Is a Vasectomy?